Quantum conditional entropies from convex trace functionals: Classical information

 and verify that it satisfies the sufficient conditions for the minimum derived in Lemma~\ref{fixed-point}.
 Here, $ \hat{\sigma}_{B}(y)$ is the optimizer of $\hat{\rho}_{AB}(y)$. \end{proof}

 Let us consider a probability distribution $\rho(x,y)$.
 We define

-The first conditional entropy, $H^H_{\alpha}$, was introduced by Hayashi and Skoric et al.~\cite{hayashi2011exponential,vskoric2011sharp}, while the second one $H^A_{\alpha}$ was introduced by Arimoto~\cite{arimoto1977information}.
+The first conditional entropy, $H^{\mathrm{H}}_{\alpha}$, was introduced by Hayashi and Skoric et al.~\cite{hayashi2011exponential,vskoric2011sharp}, while the second one $H^{\mathrm{A}}_{\alpha}$ was introduced by Arimoto~\cite{arimoto1977information}.

 In the following, we derive a classical expression for the new conditional entropies.
-For $\lambda=0$, we recover the quantity $H^H_\alpha$ while for $\lambda=1$ we obtain $H^A_\alpha$.
+In the classical case, our quantity reduces to the one introduced by Hayashi and Tan in~\cite{hayashi2016equivocations}.
+For $\lambda=0$, we recover the quantity $H^{\mathrm{H}}_\alpha$ while for $\lambda=1$ we obtain $H^{\mathrm{A}}_\alpha$.
 Moreover, the new quantity interpolates (and extrapolates) between these two definitions.

 The fully classical expression for the new conditional entropy $H_{\alpha,z}^\lambda$ can be derived by considering the state $\rho_{x,y}=\sum_{xy}\rho(x,y)\ketbra{x}{x}\otimes \ketbra{y}{y}$ and, for example, using the solution for the Petz case $z=1$ in Corollary~\ref{closed-form Petz}.
 Indeed, in the classical case, the conditional entropy does not depend on $z$.
 Note that the closed form can also be extended outside the range for which the case $z=1$ satisfies the DPI.
 To this purpose, let us define $\beta=\alpha/(1-\lambda(1-\alpha))$.
 We obtain